-Offers friendly, courteous, and confidential assistance to patients to ensure that the patient has a positive experience.
-Maintains accurate and detailed information on each patient to facilitate a successful patient encounter.
-Uses automated systems to expedite patient scheduling, pre-registration, and check-in.
-Works with others in a team environment exhibiting professionalism and exemplary customer service skills.
+In the Patient Service Coordinator role, the individual will provide friendly, courteous, and confidential assistance to every patient to ensure that the patient has a positive experience while at Johns Hopkins.
+The PSC will maintain accurate information on each patient to facilitate the patient encounter.
+The PSC will use automated systems to expedite patient scheduling, pre-registration, check-in, and check-out.

 Duties and Responsibilities:

-An Associate or Bachelor's degree.
 Service excellence and service recovery skills and knowledge.
 Medical terminology and a working knowledge of Windows, Microsoft Office and Internet.
 Knowledge of medical insurance coverage.
-Experience in the Johns Hopkins system strongly preferred.

 Johns Hopkins University remains committed to its founding principle, that education for all students should be grounded in exploration and discovery.
 Hopkins students are challenged not just to learn but also to advance learning itself.
 Critical thinking, problem solving, creativity, and entrepreneurship are all encouraged and nourished in this unique educational environment.
 After more than 130... years, Johns Hopkins remains a world leader in both teaching and research.
 Faculty members and their research colleagues at the university's Applied Physics Laboratory have each year since 1979 won Johns Hopkins more federal research and development funding than any other university.
 The university has nine academic divisions and campuses throughout the Baltimore-Washington area.
 The Krieger School of Arts and Sciences, the Whiting School of Engineering, the School of Education and the Carey Business School are based at the Homewood campus in northern Baltimore.
 The schools of Medicine, Public Health, and Nursing share a campus in east Baltimore with The Johns Hopkins Hospital.
 The Peabody Institute, a leading professional school of music, is located on Mount Vernon Place in downtown Baltimore.
 The Paul H. Nitze School of Advanced International Studies is located in Washington's Dupont Circle area.